All Natural Essential Oil Vs Fragrance Oil

-As you have likely figured out by now, I only use essential oils in my products.
+As you have likely figured out by now, we only use essential oils in our products.
 Fragrance oils are widely used in the homemade soap world, and are often marketed as Natural.
 They are not!
 I am bothered by this practice because I feel it is very misleading.
 It may be lack of knowing on the part of the producer, because these oils are marketed as “natural”.
 While some may have some essential oils in the list of ingredients, their benefits are overcome by the chemical and synthetic ingredients.
 Here is a list of the differences between the two oils:

 - Always synthetic but may have some natural ingredients

 - Have no true floral essence, so they only add scent, no additional health benefit.